「Japan Air Raids.org」へようこそ。 （日本語）

 By taking advantage of technological developments that allow for digitization, storage, and global retrieval of documents, we hope that this digital archive will play an important role in encouraging people to learn about and further research this area, and in fostering collaboration among a variety of individuals and groups.
 Additionally, by democratizing archival access to materials related the Japan air raids, we hope to open this field to the general public, scholars, professional and lay researchers, university students, and even middle/secondary school educators and their pupils.

 We encourage visitors to browse the menu tabs in order to gain a sense of what type of content the archive features to date.
-While not limited to the following, these materials include: public domain primary and secondary source documents; air raid survivor accounts; discussion of the “on the ground” effects of air raids ; and analyses of the U.S. strategic bombing campaign itself.
+While not limited to the following, these materials include public domain primary and secondary source documents; air raid survivor accounts; discussion of the “on the ground” effects of air raids ; and analyses of the U.S. firebombing campaign against urban Japan.